Azure Boards

 This works, but it requires the user to know which pipeline to open, which branch to select, and which parameter values to use.
 For QA engineers or delivery managers who are less familiar with the pipeline structure, this is friction.

-Option 2: environment and work item parameters
+Option 2: environment and work item variables

 trigger: none